Using a Computer in Idea Stores

 a session for up to 60 minutes

-a maximum of two sessions in one day
+a maximum of three sessions in one day

 a maximum of five sessions up to seven days in advance